andrew-graves/7720_teach/README.md

 #### University of Virginia, Spring 2020

-- Materials for different lap topics are nested within different folders.
+- Materials for different lab topics are nested within different folders.
 Both RMarkdown code and output formats (.pdf, .html, etc.) are included.
 Data (e.g., .csv files) are included in each folder as needed.